 Dexter Commercial Front Loading Washer Capacity, Annual Washing Loads, and Water Usage

-SUMMARY OF INDUSTRIAL LAUNDRY
+SUMMARY OF INDUSTRIAL WASHING

 Comparing with our baseline calculation, both Dexter and Xeros achieve or go beyond the current best water saving laundry design.